How to Help Kids Adjust to Moving

 How to help kids adjust moving

 And in full disclosure, my oldest was definitely not happy with us in the beginning.
-But she adjusted quite quickly and now two years later she is the one who says she could never move back to where we lived before, she loves it here so much.
+But she adjusted quite quickly, and now, two years later, she is the one who says she could never move back to where we lived before.
+She loves it here so much.

 So, let’s talk about some ways to help kids adjust to moving.